 Want to be a Twitch streamer but no one takes you seriously with that generic profile pic?
-You can create your own logo for your profile, but if you want to make an impact, you’d probably be better off hiring a professional designer.
+You can create your own logo for your profile, sure.
+But if you want to make an impact, you’d probably be better off hiring a real designer.

-If you’d rather do your own thing, read on to learn how you can create a free logo yourself.
+If you have the talent and you’d rather do your own thing, read on to learn how you can create a free logo yourself.

 9 Best Twitch Streamer Logos